-Degree to which the impact can be reversed: Low Indirect impacts: Low Cumulative impact prior to mitigation: Low-Medium negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium - negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: Visual impact mitigation measures will be dealt with in the Environmental Management Programme ("EMPr").
+Degree to which the impact may cause irreplaceable loss of resources: Negligible Degree to which the impact can be reversed: Low Indirect impacts: Low Cumulative impact prior to mitigation: Low-Medium negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium - negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: Visual impact mitigation measures will be dealt with in the Environmental Management Programme ("EMPr").
 The EMPr must be enforced and monitored by the Environmental Control Officer ("ECO").
 The following measures should be implemented amongst others: • The contractor shall restrict all his activities, materials, equipment and personnel to within the area specified/demarcated. • Construction material must be stored in areas designated by the site agent and in a neat and orderly manner and must not damage natural vegetation. • The contractor must ensure that all structures, equipment, materials and facilities used or created on site for or during construction activities are removed once the project has been completed.
 The construction site must be cleared and cleaned to the satisfaction of the ECO. • Immediately after the demolishing of the campsite, the contractor shall restore the site to its original state, paying particular attention to its appearance relative to the general landscape. • Construction only to take place during normal working hours. • Implementation of the EMPr.
 Degree to which the impact can be mitigated: Probable Proposed mitigation: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
 Construction only to take place during normal working hours.
 No construction on Sundays.
 Compliance with the appropriate legislation with respect to noise shall be mandatory.
 Implementation of the EMPr.
-Residual impacts: Very Low-negative Cumulative impact post mitigation: Low - negative Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Low - negative OPERATIONAL PHASE The state of the s Potential impact and risk: Nature of impact: Visual impact: Medium-negative The development of the tree mast will have a visual impact because of the height of the mast (25m in height) located within an agricultural area of Broadlands.
-However, tree mast will be located at the back of the proposed site and it will blend into the surrounding environment as there are tall Bluegum trees surrounding the site.
-Extent and duration of impact: Local, Permanent Consequence of impact or risk: Low-Medium negative Probability of occurrence: Definite Degree to which the impact may cause Low - negative irreplaceable loss of resources: Degree to which the impact can be reversed: Indirect impacts: Very Likely Negligible (Possibly during the harvesting season and holiday season).
+Residual impacts: Very Low-negative Cumulative impact post mitigation: Low - negative Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low - negative OPERATIONAL PHASE Potential impact and risk: Visual impact: Medium-negative Nature of impact: The development of the tree mast will have a visual impact because of the height of the mast (25m in height).
+However, a tree mast it will blend into the surrounding environment it is proposed that the mast be located adjacent to tall Pine trees.
+Extent and duration of impact: Local, Permanent Consequence of impact or risk: Low-Medium negative Probability of occurrence: Definite Degree to which the impact may cause irreplaceable loss of resources: Low - negative Degree to which the impact can be reversed: Very Likely Indirect impacts: Negligible (Possibly during the harvesting season and holiday season).
 Cumulative impact prior to mitigation: Medium - negative